back

 Introduction

-The Beginner Stage: Foundations
+The Beginner Stage: Building Foundations

 Key Learning Goals

-• Understand Rust’s syntax and ownership model.
+• Understand Rust’s syntax and ownership model

-• Learn borrowing, lifetimes, and basic error handling.
+• Learn borrowing, lifetimes, and basic error handling

-• Build small projects that reinforce fundamentals.
+• Build small, simple projects to reinforce fundamentals

 Recommended Resources